January 12, 2026

 Speed has become a top priority for people who send money internationally.
 While fees and exchange rates remain important, the ability to deliver funds instantly — or even on the same day — can be the deciding factor when choosing a provider.

 But here’s where things get tricky: not all “fast” transfers are equally fast, and what you see advertised doesn’t always match what you get.
-So how can you know what to expect before you hit send?
+So, how can you know what to expect before you hit 'send'?

-A lot of users assume it’s all about the company they use.
+Many users assume it’s all about the company they use.
 But in truth, the speed of a money transfer depends on several moving parts — and only some of them are under your control.

 First, ask yourself: Where am I sending the money?
 Destination plays a huge role.
-Transfers between major currencies (like USD, EUR, GBP, AUD) tend to move quicker than those involving smaller, less commonly traded currencies.
+Transfers between major currencies (like USD, EUR, GBP, AUD) tend to move quickly than those involving smaller, less commonly traded currencies.
 That’s because they go through fewer intermediaries and are often pre-cleared through global banking systems.

 Next, how are you funding the transfer?
 If you're sending money from a debit or credit card, the payment usually clears faster than a traditional bank transfer.
 Similarly, the delivery method matters too: a transfer to a recipient’s mobile wallet or debit card may arrive within minutes, while one routed to a local bank account could take a full day — or longer, depending on the bank’s processing times.